Clydic/My-music/README.md

 # My-music

-An alication of a mediaplayer
+An application of a mediaplayer